-This initiative was implemented in early 2016 to spur economic development in the industrial Midwest with the goal of investing $1 billion by 2023.
+The HIT launched this initiative in early 2016 to spur economic development in the industrial Midwest with the goal of investing $1 billion by 2023.
 After exceeding this goal ahead of schedule, the HIT has now doubled its target and aims to invest $2 billion by 2025.
 The initiative’s footprint includes the states that border the Great Lakes, from Upstate New York to Minnesota.
-Ten cities/metropolitan areas—Buffalo, Chicago, Cleveland, Columbus, Detroit, Minneapolis, Milwaukee, Pittsburgh, Saint Paul, and St. Louis—are the focus of investment.
+Ten metropolitan areas – Buffalo, Chicago, Cleveland, Columbus, Detroit, Minneapolis, Milwaukee, Pittsburgh, St. Louis, and St. Paul – are the focus of investment.

 MIDWEST@WORK ECONOMIC IMPACT OF INVESTMENTS